thomasporter-cornell/world-builder/README.md

  - Save by exiting the pygame window, NOT THE TERMINAL.

 The code is not elegant, and there is no error handling.
 It is just a quick and dirty tool for building a world edits will have to be made in the file, as will adding compatibility with A3 excellent scope.

+Also you may want to go into the code and edit the dimensions (screensize and radius) so it fits on your computer.